adgoradia/Stir-Data-Analysis-Guide/README.md

 ## Installing RStudio
 To work with data in R, we will use the RStudio IDE, a free and open-source software.
+R is a free software environment for statistical computing and graphics, and it is extremely useful for providing valuable insights and experimenting with data.
+RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download/)